-Land Value x Ad Valorem = the result is less than the minimum, then the
+Land Value x Ad Valorem = Rate payable if above the minimum

-Rate payable if above the minimum rate.
-If the result is less than the minimum, then the minimum rate is payable
+rate.
+If the result is less than the minimum, then the

+100 minimum rate is payable.
 Rate Instalment dates

 Section 562 (3)(b) the Act states "If payment is made by quarterly instalments, the instalments are payable by 31 August, 30 November, 28 February and 31 May", except as provided in subsection 4".
 It has been Council's practice to extend the payment date to the first working day after the due date if the instalment falls due on a weekend.